urosevic/JustForPractice/README.md

 Execute `ssh-agent` in **Git Bash** console.

 ### Step 4
-Execute `ssh-add` if you have `id_rsa` private key, or if you have it with different name then `~/.ssh/id_rsa_github`, and enter passphrase.
+Execute `ssh-add` if you have `id_rsa` private key, or if you have it with different name, then specify that name, like `~/.ssh/id_rsa_github`.
+Then enter passphrase for your key.

-This will create ~/.ssh/agent.env file used latter in script below.
+This will create `~/.ssh/agent.env` file used latter in script below.

 ### Step 5
 Create file `C:\Users\aleksandar\.bashrc` and add following content to it: